QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 When scheduling network resources, a variety of data sources are required to accurately assess the network state and make informed scheduling decisions.
-Here are examples data sources that will be
+Here are some example data sources that will be
 required:

  * Network Topology Information: Connection details about the physical